hku-mars/LTAOM/README.md

 </div>

 ### 1.1 Paper
-Our paper is available on TODO.com/DOI.TODO .
+Our paper is available on https://onlinelibrary.wiley.com/doi/10.1002/rob.22337 (open access).

 ### 1.2 Demo Video
-Our demo video is available on https://youtu.be/DVwppEKlKps .
+Our demo video is available on https://youtu.be/DVwppEKlKps or https://www.bilibili.com/video/BV1rT42197Mg/?spm_id_from=333.999.0.0.

 ## 2. Tested Environment
 ### 2.0 **Ubuntu**